smithy-lang/smithy/docs/source/spec/amazon-apigateway.rst

     *A service shape that has the protocols trait* Value type
-    Map of x names to *authorizer* definitions.
-The key used as the authorizer name MUST reference one of the ``auth`` schemes of the :ref:`protocols-trait` attached to the service.
+    Map of arbitrary names to *authorizer* definitions.
+These authorizer definitions are applied to a service, resource, or operation using the :ref:`aws.apigateway#authorizer-trait`.

 An *authorizer* definition is an object that supports the following properties: